jhrcook/jhrcook/README.md

 <a href="https://orcid.org/0000-0001-9815-6879" target="blank"><img src="https://img.shields.io/badge/ORCID-0000--0001--9815--6879-A6CE39?logo=orcid" alt="ORCID" /></a>
 </p>

-- 🔭 I’m currently working on [a summarization macOS application.](https://github.com/jhrcook/Brief)
+- 🔭 I’m currently working on [a text-summarization macOS application.](https://github.com/jhrcook/Brief)
 - 🌱 My next big project are to dabble in **sports performance analysis** and learn about the [internals of C Python](https://github.com/jhrcook/cpython).
 - 👯 I’m looking to collaborate on [a weather forecast accuracy prediction analysis.](https://github.com/jhrcook/weather-forecast-analysis)
 - 👨‍💻 All of my projects and other articles are available on my [website](https://joshuacook.netlify.app).